pipelka/docker-robotv-server/README.md

 ```
 docker run --rm -ti \
+    --cap-add=SYS_NICE \
     -e DVBAPI_ENABLE=1 \
     -e DVBAPI_HOST=192.168.100.200 \
     -e DVBAPI_PORT=2222 \
-    -e SATIP_SERVER=192.168.100.201 \
-    -e SATIP_NUMDEVICES=4 \
+    -e SATIP_SERVER="192.168.100.202|DVBS2-2|minisatip" \
     -e ROBOTV_PICONS=http://192.168.100.202/picons \
     -v /srv/vdr:/data \
     -v /srv/video:/video \
-    -p 34892:34892 \
+    --net=host \
     pipelka/robotv-server
 ```

 Building the image
 ------------------

-To keep the generated docker image as small as possible it is divided into two parts:
+To keep the generated docker image as small as possible it is built upon alpine linux.
+The dockerfile contains 2 stages for building the image

-- build the VDR and plugin binaries in a container (in a development environment)
+- build the VDR and plugin binaries in a development "robotv-server-build" image
-- install the generated binaries in a Debian 8 production environment
+- install the generated binaries in an alpine:3.6 production environment

 To build the image you just need to: